vitormcruz/tome/README.md

 ![image](https://github.com/user-attachments/assets/2b05af4b-4912-4221-818c-5e5d8aa69224)

-It will alsop show errors in red showing the stacktrace, fails in yellow with the assertion parameter in red, and problems with parameter linkage in yellow with the parameter in the same colour.
-All parameters have tooltips explaining what happens:
+It will also shows errors in red with it's stacktrace, fails in yellow with the assertion parameter in red, and problems with parameter linkage in yellow with the parameter also in yellow.
+All parameters have tooltips explaining what happened:

 ![image](https://github.com/user-attachments/assets/ebd887f4-1a9d-4a9d-aa3f-a480920d4457)